 The network provides status codes when an ACH transaction is rejected.
 An ACH reject can occur for a number of reasons.
 For example, the bank account may be frozen or lack sufficient funds to cover the transaction.

 There are a few ways to handle ACH rejects and, depending on the reason, some transactions may be corrected and resubmitted immediately.
-If payments are unsuccessful, you are notified within two to four business days of the transaction (much quicker than the five to 10 days it takes with paper checks).
+If payments are unsuccessful, you are usually notified within two to four business days of the transaction (much quicker than the five to 10 days it takes with paper checks).

 Some ACH reject codes are NOCs, which shouldn’t be taken lightly.
 A NOC means there was a change regarding the bank account you are trying to debit.
 Most Merchant Account Providers charge an ACH account number reject fee for every NOC you encounter.
-Meaning, if you fail to update the information, on perhaps a recurring payment, you’ll incur an ACH reject fee every time the transaction is attempted.
+If you fail to update the information, most providers will charge an ACH reject fee every time the transaction is attempted.